cortesi/modd/README.md

 # modd
 ```

+The first time modd is run, it will run the tests of all Go modules.
+Whenever
-Whenever any file with the .go extension is modified, the "go test" command
+any file with the .go extension is modified, the "go test" command will be run
-will be run.
+only on the enclosing module.

 # Leisurely start